victronenergy/venus-html5-app/README.md

 ### Development

-To run the app locally for development you need to:
+To run the app locally for development, run:

-1. start webpack in watch mode, to allow it to re-compile changes to the code as you develop:

-`npm run dev-compile`

-2. launch the app through live-server to enable live reload of the changes in the code:

 `npm run dev`

-This will launch the application in you system's default browser.

-3. configure the IP of the Venus device
+And then open the app in the browser at `http://localhost?host=<VENUS_IP>`.

+This will start the webpack dev server, which will recompile the app on code changes and hot reload the UI.

-You need to change the `host` (and optionally `port`) query parameters to point to your Venus device:
+You can to change the `host` (and optionally `port`) query parameters to point to your Venus device:

 `path/to/venus-html5-app/dist/index.html?host=192.168.178.129&port=1884`

-You can also define the IP inside `dev-server.js`, and then it will automatically be added as `host` query param when you launch the app the next time using `npm run dev`.

 By default, the application starts with the `dev` flag enabled.
 This adds some convenience features for debugging on actual devices and testing: